-The logo should be linked to the Home page of website
+The logo should be linked to the Home page of the website

 Content testing includes:

-- Consistent font styles and colors.
-It helps the user to understand they’re still on your site
+Consistent font styles and colors.
+It helps the user understand they’re still on your site

 3. Performance Testing

-Performance testing is the main component of the checklist for website testing.
-The success rate of a website decided by its performance.
-This testing checklist verifies the performance and behavior of the application under conditions like low battery, bad network coverage, low available memory, and simultaneous access to the application's server by several users.
-It is a combination of web load testing and web stress testing.
-Web load testing checks the ability of the website to handle bulk loads with multiple user requests, and simultaneous connections.
-The web stress testing measures the website ability to recover from crashes.
+Performance testing is the main component of the web testing checklist because the success rate of a website is decided by its performance.
+Therefore, with the help of this testing checklist, one can verify the performance and behavior of the application under conditions like low battery, bad network coverage, low available memory and ensure simultaneous access to the application's server by several users.
+Apart from this, it is a combination of web load testing and web stress testing, in which web load testing checks the ability of the website to handle bulk loads with multiple user requests and simultaneous connections.
+Whereas web stress testing measures the website's ability to recover from crashes.

 4. Compatibility Testing

-Compatibility testing checklist ensures the compatibility of the application or website with various web browsers, hardware platforms, users, operating systems etc. This type of testing helps the system to perform functionality in a particular environment that includes hardware, network, operating system and other software etc. Generally, compatibility tests are implemented on:
+Compatibility testing checklist or browser compatibility testing checklist ensures the compatibility of the application or website with various web browsers, hardware platforms, users, operating systems, etc. This type of testing helps the system perform functionality in a particular environment, including hardware, network, operating system, other software, etc. Generally, compatibility tests are implemented on:

 5. Security Testing

-Security testing is done to check if there is any information leakage in the application or website.
-It helps in finding out the vulnerabilities, resolving security issues, and ensuring maximum security of the website.
-It also prevents unauthorized access and protects all the data by offering high-level security to the website.
+Security testing is vital to perform if there is any information leakage in the application or website.
+It helps find out the vulnerabilities, resolve security issues, and ensure maximum security of the website.
+In addition, it also prevents unauthorized access and protects all the data by offering high-level security to the website.
 The major aspects of security testing are:

 If you are a beginner in the testing field and ready to test your website, our web application testing checklist is what you need to follow because it can help you deliver a high-quality platform, increase the website functionality, and ensure that the end-users will never get any disappointment while using the web app.

-Web testing is the process of validating or checking a website application for potential issues before it is going live or deploying into the production environment.
-If you follow the website testing checklist, you may carefully address the issues such as web app security, usability errors in the web design, and other common bugs that are always found in the website, which becomes the reason for the poor user experience.
-Considering each type of testing that we’ve mentioned in our checklist is crucial for you if you really want to make the website stable, secure, and fully-functional for your customers.
+Make sure web testing is the process of validating or checking a website application for potential issues before it is going live or deploying into the production environment.
+Thus, if you want to address the problems such as web app security, usability errors in the web design, and other common bugs that are always found in the website, you should follow the above-given Web Testing/QA Checklist, especially curated to make the website stable, secure, and fully-functional for your customers.